Rishab59/SnakeGameUsingJava/README.md

 This code is developed using <b>Eclipse IDE</b>.
 <br>

-The Code can be directly executed by double clicking "SnakeGameByRishab.bat" Batch file.
+The Code can be directly executed by double clicking <b>"SnakeGameByRishab.bat"</b> Batch file.
 <br>

 This is a **Snake game** developed using **Java Swing**.